What is Large Loss?

 What Will My Insurance Cover?

-large loss - large home on fireBefore damage hits your home or business, it’s important to understand what your insurance policy does and does not cover.
+large loss - large home on fireBefore damage hits your home or commercial property, it’s important to understand what your insurance policy does and does not cover.
 If you aren’t sure what you’re protected from, now might be a good time to call your insurance agent and find out!

-Typically, your insurance policy pays to rebuild or repair your home or office building if it is ever damaged or destroyed by things like lightning, hail, a fire, a hurricane, or other disasters or accidents noted in your policy.
+Typically, your insurance policy pays to rebuild or repair your home, commercial property or office building if it is ever damaged or destroyed by things like lightning, hail, a fire, a hurricane, or other disasters or accidents noted in your policy.
 Keep in mind, however, that many standard home insurance policies do not cover damage caused by an earthquake or flood.
-Knowing this ahead of time and having clarity on just what is included in your coverage could save you a huge headache in the event that you ever need to file a large loss claim.
+Knowing this ahead of time and having clarity on just what is included in your coverage could save you a huge headache in the event that you ever need to file a large loss restoration project claim.

 Learn More: Things to Know: Water Damage and Insurance